Sunday, January 21, 2024

 Tovala Telescopes?

 Did you feel the amateur astronomy ground shift under your feet last year?
 While in the making for decades, AI exploded and took center stage in 2023 with the promise (or threat) of doing things for us.
-And while we have had "smart telescopes" such as the Unistellar eVscope since about 2020, the entry of products such as ZWO's SeeStar and Dwarf2 with a much more affordable price point of about $500 promises to be game a changer to our hobby.
+And while we have had "smart telescopes" such as the Unistellar eVscope since about 2020, the entry of products such as ZWO's SeeStar and Dwarf2 with a much more affordable price point of about $500 promises to be a game changer to our hobby.

 For those unfamiliar with these instruments, they abstract away most of the challenges in acquiring images of deep sky objects.
 Their refractor design means no worries collimating anything, and their stacking using short ~10-second captures means minimal tracking snafus.
 Plate-solving ensures your target is centered in the field.
 Polar alignment isn't required.
 It seems the most challenging part is just getting the unit level.
 The end result is that what used to be a significant threshold in terms of time and money to produce beautiful images of deep space objects has been dramatically lowered.
 And for those who want to refine the tiny scope's output there's the potential to download the individual subs to play with in your favorite photo processing software.
 The outcome - as seen here in this example from a photo Ken Sall forwarded from a FB group - is pretty astounding.